 For a group project, give them guidelines and recommendations but don’t micromanage how they get it done.
 As long as the final result is what you’re looking for, it doesn’t matter how your students get there.
 Their process may be different from yours, but that’s okay.

-Like these ESL Activities for Teenagers?
+Like these Fun Games for Teenagers?

 Then you’ll need to join my email list.
 You’ll get plenty more ideas for ESL teachers delivered straight to your inbox every few days.
 It’s lesson planning made easy.